 Countries with Reciprocal Heath Care Agreements are New Zealand, the United Kingdom, the Republic of Ireland, Sweden, the Netherlands, Finland, Italy, Belgium, Malta, Slovenia and Norway.

 While these Agreements mean that residents of these countries can get some essential medical treatment in Australia, the reciprocal agreement isn’t designed to replace private health insurance.

-Residents of all other countries are completely responsible for their own health insurance.
+Residents of all other countries are completely responsible for their own global health insurance.
 Health insurance is important to cover overseas visa holders for emergency and non-emergency health issues.